panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     End If
     ```

-3. Nastavit `cts` na jinou hodnotu, který představuje aktuální proces.
+3. Nastavte `cts` na jinou hodnotu, která představuje aktuální proces.

     ```vb
     ' *** Now set cts to cancel the current process if the button is chosen again.